-The relevant information is contained in the enhanced DBS disclosure certificate (which the school obtains for all posts at the School that amount to regulated activity).
+The relevant information is contained in the enhanced DBS disclosure certificate (which the School obtains for all posts at the School that amount to regulated activity).
 It can also be obtained through the Teaching Regulation Agency Teacher Services system.
 The School will use either, or both, methods to obtain this information.

-In addition, the School asks all applicants for management roles to declare in the application form whether they have ever been the subject of a referral to the Department for Education, or are subject to a Section 128 direction or any other sanction which prohibits, disqualifies or restricts them from being involved in the management of an independent school.
+In addition the School asks all shortlisted applicants to declare whether they have ever been the subject of a referral to the Department for Education, or are subject to a section 128 direction or any other sanction which prohibits, disqualifies or restricts them from being involved in the management of an independent school.

-It is the School's position that in order to fully assess the suitability of an applicant for a management role it must be provided with the above information.
-Where an applicant is not currently prohibited from management but has been the subject of a referral to, or hearing before, the Department for Education or other appropriate body whether that resulted in the imposition of a Section 128 direction or other sanction, or where a Section 128 direction or other sanction has lapsed or been lifted, the School will consider whether the facts of the case render the applicant unsuitable to work at the School.
+Where an applicant is not currently prohibited from management but has been the subject of a referral to, or hearing before, the Department for Education or other appropriate body, whether or not that resulted in the imposition of a section 128 direction or other sanction, or where a section 128 direction or other sanction has lapsed or been lifted, the School will consider whether the facts of the case render the applicant unsuitable to work at the School.

-6. Disqualification from acting as a charity trustee or senior manager
+4.6 Disqualification from acting as a charity trustee or senior manager